Interview with Maurice Bailey

 Description

-Maurice Bailey left school at fourteen and went to work in an engineering firm.
-Tells of how he always wanted to become a pilot, since he saw an aeroplane for the first time at school.
+Maurice Bailey left school aged 14 and went to work in an engineering firm.
+He tells of how he always wanted to become a pilot, since he saw an aeroplane for the first time at school.
 After being discouraged from becoming a pilot by the RAF recruiters, he then trained for a flight engineering role.
-He flew twenty-seven operations with 227 Squadron at RAF Balderton.
-Describes his role and his duties as a flight engineer.
-Remembers carrying out an emergency landing with only two engines working.
-Flew his first operation to Gravenhorst on the 6th of November 1944 and his last operation on the 10th of April 1945 to Leipzig.
+He flew 27 operations with 227 Squadron at RAF Balderton.
+Maurice describes his role and his duties as a flight engineer.
+He remembers carrying out an emergency landing with only two engines working.
+Maurice flew his first operation to Gravenhorst on the 6 November 1944 and his last operation to Leipzig on the 10 April 1945.

 Creator